Published: 22:12, September 18, 2025 | Updated: 10:51, September 19, 2025

 By Li Lei and Atlas Shao in Hong Kong

-The entrance of Fu Hang Industrial Building in Hung Hom, where robbers reportedly stole gold worth HK$59 million from an interior workshop on Sept 17, 2025.
+The entrance of Fu Hang Industrial Building in Hung Hom, Hong Kong, where robbers reportedly stole gold worth HK$59 million from an interior workshop, Sept 17, 2025.
 (PROVIDED TO CHINA DAILY)

-Hong Kong Police Force on Thursday confirmed it has detained seven people and recovered stolen gold valued at HK$59 million ($7.59 million), a day after a brazen daylight robbery at a gold processing workshop in Hung Hom.
+The Hong Kong Police Force on Thursday confirmed detaining 13 people and recovering stolen gold valued at HK$59 million ($7.59 million), a day after a brazen daylight robbery at a gold processing workshop in Hung Hom.

 The West Kowloon Regional Crime Unit is leading the investigation.
 No injuries were reported.